A Cycle Ride to HDR: Semantics Aware Self-Supervised Framework for Unpaired LDR-to-HDR Image Reconstruction: Method

 \subsection{Architecture Modules}

-We adopt an cycle-consistent adversarial~\cite{zhu2017unpaired} architecture as the basis of our method depicted in \cref{fig:method}.
-The network includes two generators and two discriminators.
-The network also takes advantage of CLIP encoders and LLM-based perception to further bridge the gap between semantic and perceptual differences between input and generated images (\cref{supsubsec:background} for a concise background on the key concepts employed in our method).
-Let us denote the two domains as $X$ for LDR images and $Y$ for HDR images.
-Furthermore, let us denote the generator used in the forward cycle that maps images from LDR to HDR as $G_{Y}$ and the one used in the backward cycle that maps images from HDR to LDR as $G_{X}$.
-Finally, let us denote the discriminator that discriminates between the reconstructed LDR and real LDR images as $D_{X}$ and the one that discriminates between the reconstructed HDR and real HDR images as $D_{Y}$.
+We adopt a cycle-consistent adversarial architecture~\cite{zhu2017unpaired} as the basis of our method (see \cref{fig:method}).
+The model includes two generators and two discriminators.
+The model also takes advantage of CLIP encoders and heuristic-based information to further bridge the gap between semantic and perceptual differences between input and reconstructed images (see \cref{supsubsec:background} for a concise background on the key concepts employed in our method).
+Let $X$ and $Y$ be the domains for LDR and HDR images, respectively.
+Furthermore, let $G_{Y}$ denote the generator used in the forward cycle that maps images from LDR to HDR, and let $G_{X}$ be the generator used in the backward cycle that maps images from HDR to LDR.
+Moreover, let $D_{X}$ be the discriminator that discriminates between the reconstructed LDR and real LDR images, and let $D_{Y}$ be the discriminator that discriminates between the reconstructed HDR and real HDR images.
 The images from the two domains can be represented as $\{x_i\}_{i=1}^N$ where $x_i \in X$ and $\{y_j\}_{j=1}^M$ where $y_j \in Y$.
-The data distribution of the two domains can be represented as $x \sim p_{\text{data}}(x)$ and $y \sim p_{\text{data}}(y)$.
+Similarly, the data distribution of the two domains can be represented as $x \sim p_{\text{data}}(x)$ and $y \sim p_{\text{data}}(y)$.